As far as famous landmarks go, le Moulin Rouge is way up there, alongside the Sacré-Coeur, both attracting hordes of tourists on a daily basis.

 For some good food

 - The Sicilian restaurant Tentazioni is a must – they also have a shop.
-You could try le Bouillon Pigalle if you fancy a more classic French meal, or Le Petit Bleu for a tasty coucous
+You could try le Bouillon Pigalle if you fancy a more classic French meal, or La Mascotte for a famous and delicious meal savoured at a Montmartre institution.

 - Great boulangeries can also be found here, such as Coquelicot, Pain Pain, Raphaelle and le Genier à Pain.
 If like me you have a sweet tooth, the oriental pastries found in various bakeries around Barbès and Pigalle are very scrumptious.